tintin10q/cryptography-notes/claim.md

 $Adv^{prf}_{SC} \leq \frac{|Q_c|}{2^k}$ \

 ## Breaking claims
 Claims like these can't be proven but you can break them.
 This happens with attacks.
+An attack is when someone finds a way to distinguish the stream cipher from a random oracle with a better claimed bound then was made in the claim.

+> **For example** a team of researchers find an attack on $SC$ .
+They show that $SC_K$ can be distinguished from a random oracle $RO$ with probability 1 using computational complexity $2^k/2$ .
+Formally, this means that this team of researchers have described an adversary $A'$ with computational complexity $|Q_c| = 2^{k/2}$ (so that is in half of the queries) such that $Adv^{prf}_SC(A') = 1$ .
+This is better than the claimed bound and thus considered to be a valid attack on the scheme.